30-Year-Old Right Wing – Edmonton Oilers

 Kris Versteeg Contract Information:

-Signed a one-year contract with SC Bern in July of 2016.
+Signed a professional tryout offer with the Oilers in September of 2016.

 To instantly reveal our fantasy analysis of every player – including Kris Versteeg – simply subscribe now.